a-coman/llm-instancer/README.md

-# [WIP] llm-instancer
+# llm-instancer

-This project is developed as part of a bachelor's thesis at the **University of Málaga** and aims to streamline the generation, and validation of UML/OCL-based instances of class digrams.
+This project aims to streamline the generation, and validation of UML/OCL-based instances of class digrams.
 The main objective is to investigate the feasability of using AI models for these task and assist in the automated creation of instances in `.soil` format, ensuring adherence to constraints and multiplicities defined in the diagrams, while creating diverse intances that cover various scenarios and edge cases.

 The app uses the [LangChain4j](https://github.com/langchain4j/langchain4j) library to interact with the OpenAI API and the [USE/OCL pre-compiled binaries](https://github.com/useocl/use/) to check the generated instances against the class diagrams and ensure compliance.